Kinto/kinto/docs/configuration/settings.rst

 Kinto relies on three types of backends: storage, cache and permission.
 The settings names have a different prefix for each.

-For each of them, the supported services are currently PostgreSQL, Redis, Memcached and Memory.
+For each of them, the supported services are currently PostgreSQL, Redis, and Memory.
+Memcached is also available as a cache backend.

 Storage
 :::::::